zeusta/Docs/extensions/Magento 2 Extensions/Inventory Management.md

 #### Send stock & Request stock

 **Send stock:** If admin want to send stock from his warehouse to another warehouse, he can use this feature to record stock sending.
-The process to Send stock is: Add new send stock > Prepare Product list > Send Stock > Receive Stock > Mark as Completed
+The process to Send stock is: *Add new send stock > Prepare Product list > Select Products > Start Send Stock > Save Receive Stock > Mark as Completed*

 -	**Add new send stock:** Select the Source warehouse and Destination warehouse.
 Fill in the reason.